Sign Up for Email Updates

 Community Care Program: The CCP program provides individuals assistance and support with activities of daily living and personal assistance that will enable them to remain living independently in their own homes.
 The CCP program receives referrals from The Illinois Department of Aging who funds the majority of individuals or 99% of individuals served due to their medical condition and assets and the remaining 1% is private pay.
 Individuals are referred for services and receive an in home assessment to determine their level of care and within two days of a referral being made SSP schedules a homemaker staff for care.
 Seniors have a right to interview and choose their staff and quality assurance calls and visits are made by the CCP coordinator to monitor the quality of services.

 Outcomes: SSP has two CCP offices and is licensed in Illinois with the Veteran's Administration, Illinois Department of Public Health, Illinois Department on Aging, and the two State of Illinois Managed Care providers, Molina and Meridian Health Care.
 One is located in Madison County and in St. Clair County.
-In 2016, the CCP program provided 335,477 hours of services for a total of 959 seniors, 825 were funded through IDOA, 54 private pay, 3 DORS clients, 22 VA clients, and 55 MCOs.
-The CCP program continued to grow, it was 15% over 2014 and 12% or 34,000 hours over our projected FY 15 total of 283,200 hours.
-Of the total number of seniors served, 95% are living at or below a low income or poverty level, 52% are above the age of 75 and 65% are women.
+In 2017, the CCP program provided 294,459 hours of services for a total of 868 seniors, 741 were funded through IDOA, 18 private pay, 35 DORS clients, 18 VA clients, and 56 MCOs.
+Of the total number of seniors served, 85% are living at or below a low income or poverty level, 50% are above the age of 75 and 69% are women.
 It is self-reported that 60% of the seniors we serve in the Homemaker services are living alone with no family in the immediate area.